Seasonal packaging: Is it beneficial for businesses?

 Which holidays to focus on

 Another aspect for brands to consider is which holidays to focus on.
-For food and drink companies, it is easy to target festivities such as Christmas, Halloween and Easter.
-Mr Kipling previously launched packaging for Valentine’s Day with a design covered in pink love hearts and playful phrases such as ‘you’re the apple of my pie’.
+For food and drink companies, it is easy to target annual events such as Christmas, Halloween and Easter.
+Mr Kipling previously launched packaging for Valentine’s Day with a design covered in pink love hearts and associated phrases such as ‘you’re the apple of my pie’.
 For other businesses, such as toiletries or fitness brands, it can be a bit trickier to decide what to concentrate on.
 However, there are a variety of dates in the calendar that might be more suitable for different brands, including big sporting events, Black Friday, Royal celebrations, etc.

 Hetal said: “Making changes to packaging for certain times of the year helps keep the design fresh and it’s a good way to increase sales and stay relevant in consumers’ minds.